open-telemetry/opentelemetry.io/content/en/status.md

 - {{% spec_status "Protocol" "protocol/otlp" "Logs" %}}
 - Notes:
   - OpenTelemetry Logging is currently under active development.
-  - The data model is experimental and released as part of the OTLP protocol.
+  - The [logs data model][] is released as part of the OpenTelemetry Protocol.
   - Log processing for many data formats has been added to the Collector, thanks to the donation of Stanza to the the OpenTelemetry project.
   - Log appenders are currently under develop in many languages.
 Log appenders